icons8/illustration-generator-docs/docs/index.md

 To generate an illustrartion:

 1. In the left panel, enter a text prompt in the **Description** field.
 Describe the image you want to create.
 2. Pick a style.
+Styles that support SVG generation are labeled.
+For other styles, only PNG format is available.
 3. Pick an aspect ratio for the image.
-4. Click the **Generate drafts** button or press `Enter` to see preliminary versions of your image.
+4. Click the **Generate illustration** button or press `Enter`.
 5. Refine and iterate.
-Adjust your text prompt as needed and generate new drafts until you are satisfied with the preview.
-To create variations of a specific draft, click the **Make Variations** button.
+Adjust your text prompt as needed and generate new illustrations until you get what you need.
-6. Once satisfied with the draft, click **Finalize** to create a detailed final version.
+6. Once satisfied with the illustration, click **Remove watermark**.
+This will use one credit from your balance.
 7. Click **Download** or use the **Copy** button to paste the image where you need it.

 <video autoplay="" muted="" loop="" playsinline="" width="auto" poster="/public/shapes-transform1placeholder.png" height="auto"><source src="/public/illustration-generator1.mp4" type="video/mp4"></video>